Saransh-cpp/releaseup/CONTRIBUTING.md

 pip install -e .[dev,test,docs]
 ```

-### Adding ReleaseIt for notebooks
+### Adding releaseit for notebooks

-`ReleaseIt` can be added to the notebooks using the following commands -
+`releaseit` can be added to the notebooks using the following commands -

 ```
-python -m ipykernel install --user --name ReleaseIt
+python -m ipykernel install --user --name releaseit
 ```

 ## Activating pre-commit

-`ReleaseIt` uses a set of `pre-commit` hooks and the `pre-commit` bot to format,
+`releaseit` uses a set of `pre-commit` hooks and the `pre-commit` bot to format,
 type-check, and prettify the codebase.
 The hooks can be installed locally
 using -